jonnonz1/nz-statute-book/acts/public/1989/energy-fuels-levies-and-references-act-1989.md

 ### 33 Regulations prescribing levy rates
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations prescribing, for levies that are payable under this Part,—
   (a) amounts or rates of the levies; or
-  (b) formulas for calculating amounts or rates of the levies.
+  (b) methods of calculating or ascertaining amounts or rates of the levies.
+(1A) Regulations made under subsection (1) may—
+  (a) specify the periods for which amounts or rates of the levies apply; and (b) include, in any prescribed method of calculating or ascertaining amounts or rates of the levies, provisions relating to any shortfall in recovering, or over-recovery of, the actual costs of EECA from a previous levy period.
-(2) However, an amount or rate prescribed, or calculated using a prescribed formula, must not exceed any maximum amount or rate set out in this Part.
+(2) However, an amount or rate prescribed, or calculated using a prescribed method, must not exceed any maximum amount or rate set out in this Part.
 (3) Before recommending that regulations be made under this section, the Minister must consult persons or organisations considered by the Minister to represent the persons affected by the levy concerned.
 (4)